 Eyeshadow

-Wartime meant eyeshadows were hard to come by, so homemade solutions were found.
-For example, to create a soft grey eyeshadow, women could burn a candle under a saucer, producing a sooty residue which could then be mixed with petroleum jelly.
+Wartime meant eyeshadows were hard to come by, so women used homemade solutions.
+For example, to create a soft grey eyeshadow, they could burn a candle under a saucer, producing a sooty residue to mix in with petroleum jelly.

 Mascara